dandevri/cod.es/MDN/javascript-objects/javascript-objects.md

 .this will be referencing global scape not the function scope.

 Define properties inside the constructor and the methods on the prototype.

+## Inheritance in JavaScript

+Prototype chains works and how members are inherited going up a chain.
+Mostly this has involved built-in browser functions.
+Functionality inherited through the prototype chain.
+It's called prototypal inheritance.

+**Object member summary**:
+1. Defined inside a constructor function that are given to object instances.
+Are the members only available to object instances.
+2. Defined directly on the constructor themselves.
+Available on built-in browser objects.
+Chained directly onto a constructor, not an instance.
+3. Defined on a constructor's prototype which are inherited by all instances.

+**When would you use inheritance in JavaScript?**
+Prototypes and inheritance represent some of the most complex aspects of JavaScript.
+But it's also pretty powerful and flexible.

+> the sharing of functionality between objects is often called delegation.

+Ultimately, objects are just another form of code reuse, like functions or loops, with their own specific roles and advantages.
+If you only need a single instance of an object, then you are probably better off just using an object literal, and you certainly don't need inheritance.